Research Triangle Region

 Which came first - the talented people or the inspiring place?

 It's a conundrum.
-This 13-county region in the booming Southeast U.S. has been called "Best for Business" and "Best Place to Live," and we're equally proud of both accolades.
+The Research Triangle Region in the booming Southeast U.S. has been called "Best for Business" and "Best Place to Live," and we're equally proud of both accolades.
 But is the continued success of our businesses a result of all our brilliant residents?
 Or is it the other way around?

 Maybe it doesn't matter.
 Either way, you'll find a host of appealing qualities here: